Adreen-99/Code-Challenge-2/README.md

 Github fork and clone

 ##View Live Site
-Visit the deployed application at:
+Visit the deployed application at: https://adreen-99.github.io/Code-Challenge-2/

 ##Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please ensure that you update tests as needed.

 ##Support and Contacts
-Incase you have any question kindly reach me
+In case you have any questions, kindly reach out to me Email Address: githnjiadreen27@gmail.com
-Email Address : githnjiadreen27@gmail.com

 ##License
 MIT License